spiral/docs/docs/en/start/http-basics.md

 # Getting started — First HTTP controller

-If you're using the Spiral Framework for a PHP project and you're ready to set up your first controller, here are the basic steps you'll need to follow:
+If you're using the Spiral for a PHP project and you're ready to set up your first controller, here are the basic steps you'll need to follow:

 ## Create a controller

 First things first, you'll need to create a controller.
-In the Spiral Framework, a controller is a class that defines the behavior of your application for a specific set of routes.
+In Spiral, a controller is a class that defines the behavior of your application for a specific set of routes.
 It's responsible for handling incoming [PSR-7](https://www.php-fig.org/psr/psr-7/) compatible requests, processing data, and then returning a response to the client.